jiachenyee/IDAssignment2/README.md

 ### Phase One - Ideation
 When we first received this assignment, we were given multiple projects to work with.
 After much consideration, we decided to proceed with an ecoomerce website with an addition of gamification features as we able to execute most of the requirements such as the usage of API(s) and Lottie animation.
 Before kicking off the projects, we did research on the current large and small e-commerce websites such as Lazada and Shoppee to gather information and inspiration on the designs and other interesting featues which can be used when creating the website.
 Since online shopping is gaining popularity rapidly worldwide, we are able to get hold of some of the users' experiences when they shop in other websites.
 We took down what are some of the negative and unsatisfactory reponses as well as the positive ones to be used when designing and constructing the website.

 Deciding on the materials and display products was not an easy task.
 After hours of researching, the team agreed to use [Scoop Wholefoods Sg](https://sg.scoopwholefoods.com/) as a basis of the website.
 Knowing that there is also an ecommerce website for Sccop Wholefood, we decided to recreate the website with brand new design alongside interesting features such as spin the wheel game.
-Using the same products and category, we narrowed down to 6 different category with 10 products each to simpolify the project.
+Using the same products and category, we narrowed down to 6 different category with 10 products each to simpolify the project based on the lecturer's feedback.

+In this phase, we have identified the following:
+- end-users: Scoop e-commerce shoppers (members) and general public (non-members)
+- end-goal: to recreate the existing site into a minimalistic website with improved functionality.

 ### Phase Two - Design/Prototype
 #### Front-End